 Kalimpong is a major tourist hub in the Darjeeling - Sikkim sector with a large number of hotels, from basic budget hotels to deluxe luxurious properties and from homestays to boutique accommodations; you will be spoilt for choice here.
 We work with all major hotels in Kalimpong as well as some unknown jewels of the area.
 Get in touch with our travel experts by filling out the form at the bottom of the page with your requirements.
 Our experts will give you our advice based on your taste, budget, and preference.

 Language - Nepali, Hindi, English, Bengali, Tibetan

-Ethnicity - Original inhabitants are Lepchas, today the town is a mix of Nepali, Tibetan, Sikkimese and other communities.
+Ethnicity - The original inhabitants are Lepchas, today the town is a mix of Nepali, Tibetan, Sikkimese, and other communities.

-Our Home Lodging unit, Humro Home, has its own accommodation at Kalimpong.
-You may visit the humro home website here or may ask our helpdesk executive for more information about Humro Home accommodation in Kalimpong
+Our Home Lodging unit, Humro Home, has its accommodation at Kalimpong.
+You may visit the Humro Home website here or may ask our helpdesk executive for more information about Humro Home accommodation in Kalimpong